 Krishna Kamal | Mahabharata Flower | Passion Flower

-After 2 decades I went to my Granny’s house in konkan.
-It my Mom’s native place.
-In Granny’s garden I saw a very beautiful white flowers with purple, blue, or pink calyx crown blooms.
+After 2 decades I went to my Granny’s house in Konkan.
+It’s my Mom’s native place.
+In Granny’s garden, I saw very beautiful white flowers with purple, blue, or pink calyx crown blooms.

-The flower is complex, with the five sepals and petals similar in appearance, whitish in colour, surmounted by a corona of blue or violet filaments, then five greenish-yellow stamens and three purple stigmas.
+The flower is complex, with the five sepals and petals similar in appearance, whitish in color, surmounted by a corona of blue or violet filaments, then five greenish-yellow stamens and three purple stigmas.

 So I asked granny which flower is this.
 She replayed this is Krishna Kamal.
 Then I asked why we call it Krishna Kamal?
 So she gave me the information.

-This flower is relate with Mahabharata.
+This flower is related to Mahabharata.
 Entire Mahabharata is present in this small flower.
-Its colour, fragrance, shape, the leaves, everything about it is simply unique and magically beautiful.
+Its color, fragrance, shape, the leaves, everything about it is simply unique and magically beautiful.
 But why Krishna Kamal and where is Mahabharata?
 So here she explained.

-There are about 100 of blue petals – one for each of the Kauravas.
+There are about 100 blue petals – one for each of the Kauravas.

-5 of the yellow ones in the centre – one for each of the Pandavas.
+5 of the yellow ones in the center – one for each of the Pandavas.

-The green bulb in the centre symbolises Draupadi, the queen of Pandavas.
+The green bulb in the center symbolizes Draupadi, the queen of Pandavas.

 The three filaments are for the holy trinity of Brahma-Vishnu and Mahesha.

-The radial in the centre is the Sudarshan chakra of Lord Krishna.
+The radial in the center is the Sudarshan chakra of Lord Krishna.

-Ohh that’s great, local people known it as Krishna Kamal or Mahabharata Flower.
-I searched for scientific name for it so I found it as Passion Flower.
+Ohh that’s great, local people have known it as Krishna Kamal or Mahabharata Flower.
+I searched for a scientific name for it so I found it as Passion Flower.